awprice/whatboxWiki/xmlrpc-python.md

         # Print the directory of torrent
         print server.d.get_directory(torrent)

-This script essentially connects to the XMLRPC interface of the rTorrent server, retrieves a list of the torrents in the main view, and then for each of those torrents, gets the name of the torrent and the directory of the torrent.
+This script connects to the XMLRPC interface of the rTorrent server, retrieves a list of the torrents in the main view, and then for each of those torrents, gets the name of the torrent and the directory of the torrent.

 Due to the easy use of Python, creating scripts to interact with the XMLRPC interface of an rTorrent server is painless.